eqmh/multitressor/Satellite_Data_Documentation.md

 Data are obtained from NASA's Ocean Biology Distributed Active Archive Center (OB-DAAC):
 https://oceancolor.gsfc.nasa.gov/

-Data is ingested, composited, gridded and served via ERDDAP at USF
+Data is ingested, composited to daily, weekly and monthly time intervals, gridded and served via ERDDAP at USF.

 Within each Ocean Color file, there are the following products:
 1. chlor_a (chlorophyll-a concentration in mg m^-3) - proxy for phytoplankton biomass